Chart Color Schemes

 Employment

-Samson has a skilled workforce with notable representation in essential services sectors.
-Its unemployment rate is 5.3%, with an estimated employment growth of 4.6% over the past year, according to AreaSearch's aggregation of statistical area data.
+Samson has a skilled workforce with significant representation in essential services sectors.
+Its unemployment rate was 5.4% as of September 2025, with an estimated employment growth of 3.8% over the past year.

-As of June 2025, 1,118 residents are employed while the unemployment rate is 1.4% higher than Greater Perth's rate of 3.9%.
-Workforce participation in Samson is lower at 61.6%, compared to Greater Perth's 65.2%.
-Key industries for employment among residents include health care & social assistance, education & training, and construction.
-Samson has a particular specialization in education & training, with an employment share 1.5 times the regional level.
+As of September 2025, 1,108 residents were employed while the unemployment rate was 6.4%, which is 1.4% higher than Greater Perth's rate of 4.0%.
+Workforce participation in Samson was 61.6%, compared to Greater Perth's 65.2%.
+The key industries of employment among residents are health care & social assistance, education & training, and construction.
+Notably, education & training has an employment share that is 1.5 times the regional level.

-Conversely, mining is under-represented at 5.1% of Samson's workforce compared to Greater Perth's 7.0%.
-The area appears to have limited local employment opportunities, as indicated by the count of Census working population versus resident population.
-Over the 12 months to June 2025, employment increased by 4.6% while labour force grew by 5.6%, leading to a rise in unemployment rate by 1.0 percentage points.
-In contrast, Greater Perth experienced employment growth of 3.7% and labour force growth of 3.8%, with a smaller increase in unemployment rate of 0.1 percentage points.
-Jobs and Skills Australia's national employment forecasts from Sep-22 offer insights into potential future demand within Samson.
-These projections estimate that national employment will expand by 6.6% over five years and 13.7% over ten years, with varying growth rates across industry sectors.
-Applying these industry-specific projections to Samson's employment mix suggests local employment should increase by 6.4% over five years and 13.5% over ten years, though these are simple extrapolations for illustrative purposes only and do not account for localized population projections.
+Conversely, mining is under-represented in Samson with only 5.1% of its workforce compared to Greater Perth's 7.0%.
+The area appears to offer limited local employment opportunities as indicated by a lower Census working population vs resident population count.
+Over the 12 months to September 2025, employment increased by 3.8% while labour force increased by 4.3%, leading to an unemployment rate rise of 0.4 percentage points in Samson.
+In contrast, Greater Perth experienced employment growth of 2.9% and labour force growth of 3.0%.
+State-level data as of 25-Nov shows WA employment contracted by 0.27% (losing 5,520 jobs), with the state unemployment rate at 4.6%, compared to the national rate of 4.3%.
+National employment forecasts from May-25 suggest that over five years and ten years, Samson's employment should increase by 6.4% and 13.5% respectively, based on a simple weighting extrapolation of industry-specific projections.

 Frequently Asked Questions - Employment